JulianKunkel/scil/README.md

 Detailed information how to install required software packages are provided in the directory:
   * test/docker/<distribution>/Dockerfile
+The commands provided after the RUN instruction are those necessary to install prerequisites.

+Once these are installed use, e.g., ./configure --prefix=$PWD/install Note that SCIL requires to be built out of tree, meaning one may not use "cmake ./" but instead call cmake from an empty directory.

 When running configure, the system will automatically install additional requirements.